ZeroSumQuant/luca-dev-assistant/docs/luca_dev_guide.md

 2. **Task Log Updates**:
    - Update `docs/task_log.md` with each completed task
    - Format: `- **HH:MM am/pm — Task name** – brief description of what was done.`

+3. **Repository Structure Updates**:
+   - Update `docs/repository-structure.md` whenever you add, remove, or relocate directories/files
+   - This document is the single source of truth for repository structure
+   - Make structure updates in the same PR as the structural changes themselves
+   - Include the update in your task log entry and handoff documentation

 ### Testing